Javascript is not enabled.

 Measles “is still out there,” Schieffelin says.
 “And by not being vaccinated, you really do run the risk of getting sick as well as your family members getting sick.”

-Editor's note: This story, originally published Jan.
-24, 2024, has been updated to reflect new information.
+Editor’s note: This story, first published Jan.
+24, 2024, has been updated to include new information.

 Unlock Access to AARP Members Edition